Sankarea: Undying Love: Anime

 A 12-episode anime television series based on the manga was announced in the October 2011 issue of Bessatsu Shōnen Magazine, and aired between April 5 and June 28, 2012.
 Two original video animation episodes were released with the limited edition of the 6th and 7th volumes of the manga on June 8 and November 9, 2012.
-A third OVA episode was released with the 6th Blu-ray Disc and DVD volumes on November 30, 2012.
+A special episode was released with the 6th Blu-ray Disc and DVD volumes on November 30, 2012.
 The opening theme is "Esoragoto" (絵空事, Figment) by Nano Ripe and the ending theme is "Above Your Hand" by Annabel.

 The series has been licensed in North America by Funimation, released the series dubbed in English on Blu-ray Disc and DVD on October 1, 2013.
 It was then discovered that the release contained the edited version, Funimation has since recalled and postponed a release on Blu-ray/DVD with the uncensored material, no news of a proper release date was announced until Funimation announced a March 31, 2015 release for the uncut complete series.
 Customers who have received the edited version can opt to return their copy for refund or exchange their copy for the unedited version when it is distributed.
 MVM Films has licensed the series in the United Kingdom.